aelahi23/Bounding-Box-Object-detection/README.md

-This project was used in conjection for fungal spore detection
+This project was developed to be in conjection with a CNN for a fungal spore detection private project.

 This bounding box code includes Multi scaling image, Non maximum supersion.